30 Dec 2014 | pygments, lexer, pocoo, python, coding, programming

 EDIT: Check the last character - oh dear!
 This works via pygments but not in my blog for some reason!

-Every time we encounter '/*' we push the comment state back onto the stack, i.e the stack will look like this after we’ve pushed the comment state back onto it:
+we push the comment state back onto the stack, i.e the stack will look like this after we’ve pushed the comment state back onto it:

 This allows us to only exit comment-mode when appropriate.

 Sometimes we’ll want to set a number of tokens in a single regular expression.
 If you remember earliar we had a very simple structure for our turtle programming language.
 Lets rewrite that so we mark the tokens with a single regular expression.
-We’re going to introduce some more magic in the form of the 'bygroups()' method.
+We’re going to introduce some more magic in the form of the 'bygroups()'

 The bygroups operator uses each group given by parenthesis and applies the tokens to them in the order the regex is matched.